TanmayT134/Explainable-Brain-Tumor-Detection/README.md

 ## 👨‍💻 Team & Contributions

-This project was developed collaboratively with clearly defined responsibilities:
+This project was developed collaboratively, with all members contributing across design, development, and evaluation phases.

-### 🧠 Tanmay Tawade *(Lead Developer)*
-- Designed and implemented the complete system architecture
-- Developed CNN-based prediction pipeline
-- Integrated Grad-CAM for explainable AI
-- Built Streamlit web application (UI/UX)

 ---

-### 📊 Aishwarya Kale *(Data & Documentation)*
+### 📊 Aishwarya Kale
-- Dataset collection and preprocessing
+- Dataset collection, preprocessing, and organization
-- Data organization and validation
+- Data validation and preparation for model training
-- Report writing and documentation
+- Contribution to system workflow design and documentation
+- Assistance in report structuring and result interpretation

 ---

+### 🧠 Tanmay Tawade
+- CNN model integration and system architecture design
+- Grad-CAM implementation for explainable AI
+- Streamlit application development and UI/UX design
+- Integration of prediction, visualization, and report generation

+---

-### 🧪 Sakshi Bedekar *(Research & Testing)*
+### 🧪 Sakshi Bedekar
-- Project ideation and conceptual design
+- Project ideation and conceptual planning
-- Model testing and result evaluation
+- Model testing, validation, and performance analysis
+- Contribution to evaluation of results and system behavior
-- Presentation materials and validation
+- Documentation, presentation, and reporting support

+---

-> 📌 *All major design decisions and improvements were discussed and finalized collaboratively.*
+> 📌 *All members actively contributed to discussions, design decisions, testing, and refinement of the system.*

 ---